 Specifically for remodeling contractors, we suggest adding hired and non-owned liability insurance to your policy.
 This covers the liability that you could be responsible for due to a vehicle that you do not own.
 For example, if a subcontractor gets in an accident to your job site, this policy would defend your company if you were sued.

 For many industries and businesses, getting a quick and easy online quote is a great idea.
 For remodelers, you might run into one of the quotes that we saw above with a ton of exclusions.

-When getting insurance, you need to take your time and give yourself at least a month to find something good.
+When getting insurance, you need to take your time and give yourself at least a week of two to find something good.
 Because once you find a quality policy, you can renew it each year with little to no additional work.